-- oversees, co-ordinates and appraises the quality of audits conducted by the Group's external auditors, which includes reports from the auditors on, and Management's response to, control weaknesses observed during the external audit process; - ensures the Managing Director and Chief Financial Officer provide the Board with the declaration required by s295A of the Corporations Act - i.e. that a sound system of risk management and internal control is in place and operating effectively in material respects in relation to financial reporting risks; - maintains open lines of communications among the Board and the external auditors to exchange views and information; and - reviews, through formal enquiry, the adequacy of the reporting and accounting controls of the Group.
+- assists the Board in fulfilling its responsibilities relating to accounting and reporting practices of the Group; - oversees, co-ordinates and appraises the quality of audits conducted by the Group's external auditors, which includes reports from the auditors on, and Management's response to, control weaknesses observed during the external audit process; - ensures the Managing Director and Chief Financial Officer provide the Board with the declaration required by s295A of the Corporations Act i.e. that a sound system of risk management and internal control is in place and operating effectively in material respects in relation to financial reporting risks; - maintains open lines of communications among the Board and the external auditors to exchange views and information; and - reviews, through formal enquiry, the adequacy of the reporting and accounting controls of the Group.